Listen to a related podcast here.

 Derrida, Jacques.
 The Animal Therefore That I Am.
 New York: Fordham University Press, 2008.

 DeStefano, Stephen.
 Coyote at the Kitchen Door: Living with Wildlife in Suburbia.
-Cambridge: Harvard University Press, 2010.
+Cambridge, MA: Harvard University Press, 2010.

 Dillard, Annie.
 “Living Like Weasels.”
 Teaching a Stone to Talk.
 New York: HarperCollins, 1982.